United States forms

 - Submitting original documents when not required can lead to their destruction.

-- Neglecting to submit Form N-648 when seeking a disability exception can lead to processing delays or even denial of the requested exception.
+- Failing to submit Form N-648 when seeking a disability exception can lead to delays or denial of the requested exception.

-Form N-600 is utilized to apply for a Certificate of Citizenship for individuals born outside the United States to a U.S. citizen parent or those who automatically became U.S. citizens after birth but before turning 18.
+Form N-600 is used to apply for a Certificate of Citizenship for individuals born outside the United States to a U.S. citizen parent or who automatically became a U.S. citizen after birth but before turning 18.

 - When you meet the eligibility requirements for naturalization or a certificate of citizenship